-The Besthoff Sculpture Garden is free and open to the public 7 days a week.
-Summer opening hours are 10.00am to 6.00pm, while winter hours are 10.00am to 5.00pm.
+Entrance to Besthoff Sculpture Garden is free and open seven days a week.
+Summer opening hours are 10.00 am to 6.00 pm, while winter hours are 10.00 am to 5.00 pm.

-Before embarking our boat, I couldn’t resist buying a bracelet from Tiffany’s.
+Before embarking on our boat, I couldn’t resist buying a bracelet from Tiffany’s.

 Our time in New Orleans was relaxed and set at a leisurely pace.
-We gave ourselves time to see all what we wanted without being rushed.
-What a great city.
+The city is flat and easy to walk around, and we gave ourselves time to see all we wanted without being rushed and allowing plenty of free time.
+What a great city!

-With hindsight, our time was truly well spent.
+Our New Orleans itinerary was successful, and our time was well spent.
 There was nothing I regretted doing and nothing I wished I had done.

-As a female traveller, I did not go out at night on my own (usual precaution) but was always accompanied by my sister and brother-in-law.
-And, on most occasions at night, we took taxis.
-However, during the day I always felt comfortable and safe walking around on my own.
-And did so a number of times for several hours.
+As a female traveller, I did not go out at night on my own (my usual precaution).
+However, I always felt comfortable and safe walking around on my own during the day.
+And I did so on many occasions for several hours.

-Footnote: The moss-made voodoo doll did not make it past quarantine in Australia.
-I was not even allowed to have it zapped – gamma radiation to make safe for keeping.
+Footnote: The moss-made voodoo doll did not make it past quarantine in Australia, and I was not even allowed to have it zapped – gamma radiation to render it safe for keeping.

-Prices and opening times quoted in this post are correct at the time of writing.
+The prices and opening times quoted in this post are correct at the time of this update.

 Comment below to share your thoughts on this blog post.
 Have you been to New Orleans?
 What was your favourite thing to do, attraction to see, or place to eat?
 What would you recommend to other travellers?